Photo by: Carolina Yáñez

 My Approach

-I process stories and memorable events through memories in distinct places I call home.
-Exploring different media and concepts through various ways of applying paint to create layers.
-This mixed media layering is created through acrylic paint, watercolor, soft pastel, ink, and oil paint.
-Photographic references act as a catalyst for generating a composition and documenting these recollections.
-Manipulating and distorting past moments with the act of painting allows the creation of dictions from memory and incorporates imagination.
-As I continue developing my practice connecting to places where I have family roots and memories, I aim to express a sense of home in my work.
-The more I explored, the more I realized that home is not a fixed location but a feeling shaped by memories, family, culture, and the land around me.
+I process stories and memorable events through my journey from my memories in distinct places I call home, exploring different media and concepts through various ways of applying paint to create layers.
+This layering of mixed media is created through acrylic paint, watercolor, soft pastel, ink, and oil paint.
+Photographic references help generate a composition and a way of documenting these recollections.
+The layering is incorporated to explore the layers of the past and present.
+Manipulating and distorting past moments with painting allows the creation of dictions from memory and incorporates imagination.
+This exploration has taught me how to create pigments from the land—creating glazes retrieved from my backyard, rocks from my family ranch in Mexico, and dirt from my grandparent's backyard in Los Angeles.
+In this ongoing experiment and study on creating a unique tie to the land, I find it more interesting to understand how to create these pigments rather than the overall outcome.
+It's a form of communication that occurs when gathering clay, dirt, and rocks, and it explains how the material can be shaped and reimagined.
+As I continue developing my practice connection to places where I have family roots and memories, I aim to express a sense of home in my work.
+The more I seek , the more I realized that home is not a fixed location but a feeling shaped by memories, family, culture, and the land around me.

 San Juan del Rio Municipality, Durango, Mexico